-- Perform rodent euthanasia services according to established standards and practices and/or assist in non-rodent species euthanasia.
+- Performs rodent euthanasia services according to established standards and practices and/or assist in non-rodent species euthanasia.

-- Maintain required records according to institutional, local and federal regulatory standards.
+- Maintains required records according to institutional, local and federal regulatory standards.

 - May train and/or instruct staff on sanitation, animal handling, restraint and care techniques appropriate to level.

-- Operate animal care processing equipment on either clean or dirty side and/or specific washing center; diagnose mechanical, technical and/or process problems.
+- Performs periodic decontamination, maintenance and rotation of equipment in facility washing centers.
+Operates animal care processing equipment on either clean or dirty side and/or specific washing center; diagnoses mechanical, technical and/or process problems.

 - May act as a driver; operating vehicle in order to pick up and deliver animals and materials to assignment locations, applying proper animal handling and care protocols.